|

 scenario.
 This time

-that it can
+period is critical, in that it can

 determine how well a response to an incident is begun.